The fate of his presidential bid will be announced after talks with his wife, Cain says

 “I am not a cold-hearted person.
 I am a mother of two kids and, of course, my heart bleeds for this woman because I am a woman and being in a situation like this cannot be fun.
 And I am deeply, deeply sorry if I have caused any hurt to her and to his kids, to his family.
 That was not my intention.
 I never wanted to hurt anyone, and I am deeply sorry.”

 Cain told the Union Leader that he gave White money, but refused to divulge how much.

 Saying that no questions would have been raised if the story involved giving money to a needy male friend, Cain added that his wife “is comfortable with the explanation that I told her.”

-Asked by the newspaper about reports of text messages he had exchanged with White, Cain confirmed that the woman had sent him about 70 such messages between October 22 and November 18, including some "asking for financial assistance."
+Asked about reports of text messages he had exchanged with White, Cain confirmed that the woman had sent him about 70 such messages between October 22 and November 18 including some “asking for financial assistance.”

 Cain’s attorney, Lin Wood, told CNN’s “Piers Morgan Tonight” on Thursday that White has provided no proof of an affair or associated financial receipts.